dustlang/crates.io/docs/CONTRIBUTING.md

 By default, the services will be exposed on their normal ports:

 * `5432` for Postgres
-* `8888` for the crates.io backend
+* `8888` for the starships.in backend
-* `4200` for the crates.io frontend
+* `4200` for the starships.in frontend

 These can be changed with the `docker-compose.override.yml` file.

 #### Publishing crates

-Unlike a local setup, the Git index is not stored in the `./tmp` folder, so in order to publish to the Dockerized crates.io, run
+Unlike a local setup, the Git index is not stored in the `./tmp` folder, so in order to publish to the Dockerized starships.in, run

 ```
 cargo publish --index http://localhost:4200/git/index --token $YOUR_TOKEN